SeunMatt/precommit4j/README.md

 # PreCommit4J

-This projects provides useful pre-commit hooks for your projects.
+This project provides useful pre-commit hooks for your projects.

 ## Checkstyle